 Do you love the Super Bowl or do you love the Super Bowl ads?
 This is the most important question to ask when contemplating a Super Bowl ad…or is it?
 Have you ever watched a Super Bowl ad and laughed or cried– but had no idea of what they were selling?

-This course will look to answer these questions through analyzing numerous Super Bowl ads, short lectures, many classroom discussions and a few mini projects.
-Determine who the ad’s target market and publics are.
-What the Ad is “selling” and did it work?
-Discuss the good, the bad, the ugly and the funny.
+This course will look to answer these questions through analyzing numerous Super Bowl ads, short lectures, many classroom discussions, and a few mini projects.
+Determine who are the ad’s target market and publics.
+What is the ad “selling” and did it work?
+Discuss the good, the bad, the ugly, and the funny.
 If that was not enough, you will also be creating your own Super Bowl ad!

-Patrick L Longo is an instructor for the Advertising and Strategic Communications degree program in the School of Arts, Media and Communications.
-He serves as a community relations committee member for the Francis Howell School District, a board of director’s member for SafePacks and board of director’s member for the St Charles County Youth Soccer Association (SCCYSA) serving as the u8 and under girl’s commissioner.
+Patrick L. Longo is an instructor for the advertising and strategic communications degree program in the School of Arts, Media, and Communications.
+He serves as a community relations committee member for the Francis Howell School District, a board of directors member for SafePacks and board of directors member for the St. Charles County Youth Soccer Association (SCCYSA), serving as the 8-and-under girl’s commissioner.
 Longo was nominated for the Lindenwood Student Government Association (LSGA) Teacher-of-the-Year Award in 2016/2017 and was a top three nominee for the Excellence in Teaching award by the NCAA intercollegiate athletics program “The Roars” in 2017.
 Prior to joining Lindenwood in 2016, Longo worked for nearly 15 years in the fields of experiential marketing, public relations, and advertising.
-He has a BA in marketing from Lindenwood University, an MA in marketing from Lindenwood University, and will be pursuing the EdD in education.
+He has a B.A. in marketing from Lindenwood University, an M.A. in marketing from Lindenwood, and he will be pursuing the Ed.D.

 Time Offered: T 1:00-1:50PM/ LARC 03/ Professor Patrick Longo